photoprism/photoprism-docs/docs/developer-guide/setup.md

 docker compose up
 ```

-*Note: This environment is for testing and development purposes only.
-Do not use it in production.*
+*This environment is for testing and development purposes only.
+Do not use it in production.
+Also note that our guides now use the new `docker compose` command by default.
+If your server does not yet support it, you can still use `docker-compose`.*

 ### Step 3: Install the Dependencies and Start Developing